Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

 The relic abundance of gravitationally produced vectors is shown in \fref{fig:abundances}.
-The longitudinal polarization modes are populated more efficiently than the transverse polarization modes, corresponding to a larger comoving number density $a^3 n$ and cosmological energy fraction $\Omega h^2$.
-For models with $m \ll \He$, the production of transverse polarization modes goes as $a^3 n \propto m$, similar to a conformally-coupled scalar ($s_\xi = 0_{1/6}$; however, the production of longitudinal polarization modes goes as $a^3 n \propto m^{-1}$, similar to a minimally-coupled scalar ($s_\xi = 0_0$); see \eref{eq:a3n_results}.
+The longitudinal polarization modes are populated more efficiently than the transverse polarization modes, which corresponds to a larger comoving number density $a^3 n$ and cosmological energy fraction $\Omega h^2$.
+For models with $m \ll \He$, the production of transverse polarization modes progresses as $a^3 n \propto m$, similar to a conformally coupled scalar ($s_\xi = 0_{1/6}$.
+However, the production of longitudinal polarization modes progresses as $a^3 n \propto m^{-1}$, similar to a minimally coupled scalar ($s_\xi = 0_0$); see \eref{eq:a3n_results}.
 These calculations assume late reheating \eqref{eq:late_early_reheating}, and for early reheating the scaling changes to $a^3 n \propto m^0$ for the longitudinal polarization modes \cite{Graham:2015rva,Ahmed:2020fhc,Kolb:2020fwh}.
 Both cases are captured by the relations in \eref{eq:Omegah2_results}, and setting the logarithm factors equal to $1$ gives a good estimate of the particle abundance.